CQCL/ethz-hackathon22/README.md

-# QEC Hackathon: TKET challenge
+# QEC Hackathon: TKET challenges

 On behalf of Cambridge Quantum and Quantinuum, welcome to the Quantum Hackathon!
 This little guide should get you started quickly in `pytket`,